-In this lockdown period, there will be plenty of potential triggers: people seemingly having an incredible life while you’re struggling with work or lack of work.
-There might be people doing very creative things while you feel you’re experiencing groundhog day in a rut of homeschooling and housework.
+During lockdown, there are many potential triggers: people seemingly having an incredible life while you struggle with work or lack of work.
+There might be people doing very creative things while you are experiencing groundhog day in a rut of homeschooling and housework.

 I see these moments as real opportunities for growth and overcoming FOMO.

 Questioning why you’re feeling this way helps you understand what is important to you.
 It helps shine a light on what areas you need to work on and what you need to prioritise.